drop-games/eb-docs/docs/Game.md

 <TextStyled fontSize="1.3rem" fontWeight="bold" >Ranged Combat and Abilities</TextStyled>
 <br/>

 Every character has a special ability that is unique to them, expanding the variance of gameplay by going beyond melee combat.
 Abilities are based on characters' background or school of martial arts they represent and can either be offensive or defensive.
-Example abilities are: smoke bomb, berzerk mode, secondary weapon, damage absorbing energy field, etc.
+Example abilities: smoke bomb, berzerk mode, secondary weapon, damage absorbing energy field, etc.
 To further enhance the gameplay and intensity of the match-ups, Hyperblade features limited **ranged combat**.
 This is done to prevent ultra passive combat where one player simply avoids the fight.
 Character are able to launch a projectile, e.g.: a ninja star, a throwing knife, or even a self-guiding mini drone or lightning strike.

+During the fight, players are able to throw their primary weapon as well.
+After the throw, players will have to pick up their weapon again in order to get back in the fight.
+Primary weapon throw is especially effective for spears.

 Ranged combat and abilities are not meant to be the dominant combat mechanic and should be only used sporadically.
 Both have a cool-down period after being used, and ranged attacks have limited range and decreasing effectiveness over distance.